port-labs/port-docs/docs/self-service-actions/azure-pipeline/examples/examples.md

 ### Create an Azure pipeline

-First, we need to set up a Azure pipeline that implements our business logic for deployment.
+First, we need to set up an Azure pipeline that implements our business logic to create a new deployment.

 Here is a skeleton for the workflow - `deploy.yml` (including a placeholder for deployment logic):